-In this section we present the estimated consumer benefits for European passengers in 2025 and 2035.
+In this section, we present the estimated consumer benefits for European passengers in 2025 and 2035.
 The results show the estimated consumer benefits in the 'Airspace Modernization' scenario compared to the 'Baseline' scenario, as well as the consumer benefits accrued in the 'Maximizing Connectivity Benefits' scenario compared to the 'Baseline'.
+Results are broken down by the different components of the welfare benefits as outlined in section 5.1.1.